 On the Statistics / IPsec Statistics page, you can view statistics for IPsec tunnels of the router.
-For each tunnel the following data are displayed: name and state (when the connection is on, its name is highlighted in green, when the connection is off, its name is highlighted in red), remote host address or domain name, connection type and mode, and number of packets and volume of data received and transmitted.
+For each tunnel the following data are displayed: name and state (when the connection is on, its name is highlighted in green, when the connection is off, its name is highlighted in red), remote host address or domain name, operation mode and connection type, and number of packets and volume of data received and transmitted.

-Figure 64.
+Figure 66.
 The Statistics / IPsec Statistics page.